wfowler1/pokecrystal-nl/docs/bugs_and_glitches.md

 ```

-### Return and Frustration deal no damage when the user's happiness is low or high, respectively
+### (FIXED) Return and Frustration deal no damage when the user's happiness is low or high, respectively

 This happens because the user's happiness (or 255 − happiness for Frustration) is multiplied by 10 and divided by 25, which rounds down to zero when the happiness is 0–2 (or 253–255 for Frustration).